Stormwater Discharges from Industrial Activities

 NeT-MSGP is accessed through EPA’s Central Data Exchange (CDX).

-- If you already have a CDX account, register your account to the NeT-MSGP program.
+- Existing CDX Users: If you already have a CDX account,

-Mail your signed paper agreement to one of the following addresses for account approval:
+Mail your signed paper form to one of the following addresses:

 - For Regular U.S. Mail Delivery: